ZiazanCC/Outlook-VBA/README.md

 Insert Module and Paste above code.

 # Compatibility
-Tested ONLY in MS Outlook 2016
+Tested ONLY in MS Outlook 365 ProPlus